John Giordano (martial artist): Career

 Giordano used to be a drug addict and founded G & G Holistic Treatment Center in North Miami Beach, Florida.
 He founded The National Institute for Holistic Addiction Studies and is a co-founder the Alliance for Addiction Solutions.
 WebMD named Giordano as an expert in their article "Is Crack More Addictive Than Coke?".
-Giordano contributed to 74 peer reviewed, addiction related scientific research papers.
+Giordano contributed to 80 peer reviewed, addiction related scientific research papers.
+He has continued his mental health work by helping to pioneer psychedelic therapy that utilizes Ketamine, Ibogaine and MDMA.
+Implementing and advising on these treatments at the Ketamine and Wellness Clinic of South Florida which he Co-Founded and advising NuMind Health as the Chief Knowledge Officer.
 Giordano hosts his own Podcast "Beat Your Addictions" and was interviewed on the podcast "Louder Than Silence" which is sponsored by The National Foundation to End Child Abuse and Neglect.

 Giordano co-authored the book Molecular Neurobiology of Addiction Recovery, The 12 Steps Program and Fellowship with Kenneth Blum, John Femino, Scott Teitelbaum, Marlene Oscar-Berman, Mark Gold.
 Additionally, he is the author of two books: How to Beat Your Addictions and Live a Quality Life and The Kid From The South Bronx Who Never Gave Up.